Wogebourne: Course

 Here the stream is joined from the east by a tiny spring tributary near the Anchor in Hope pub and a slightly longer tributary from the west joining from near the Woodlands Farm buildings and the grounds of Shooter's Hill Golf Course.
 At the northern end of the fields the stream passes south of Willow Dene School and Swingate Lane Playing Fields before entering a culvert at the elevation of 40 m and flowing east under the residential roads Edison Grove and Glenmore Road in East Wickham.
 The stream flows underground northeastward in a straight culvert for 1 km, underneath East Wickham Open Space just to the south of Woolwich Cemetery then under another small residential road Bournewood Road, then emerges above ground again at the elevation of 25 m between two houses on the east side of Wickham Lane, part of the A209 road.
 From here the stream continues flowing northeasterly between houses and gardens, in an open concrete channel, except when it passes under the residential road Woodbrook Road for another 300 m when it takes a sharp left turn just by the northwest corner of Plumstead Cemetery.
 From here the river travels northwest for another 300 m in an open channel between the back gardens of Woodbrook Road to the southwest and Bostall Woods to the northeast, from where another short tributary joins, passing beneath a cul-de-sac named Streamdale then returning to another underground culvert.
 From here the river gently curves northward toward Plumstead and is joined by a small stream coming from Winn's Common to the west, and passes under several residential roads including Waterdale Road, Oakmere Road, Rutherglen Road, Bastion Road, Glendale Road, Gatling Road then under Bostall Hill part of the A206 road after almost 1 km at the elevation of 11 m.
 After this the Wogebourne continues flowing underground for another 800 m beneath the residential roads Myrtledene Road, Manton Road, Blithdale Road and Bracondale Road before passing underneath the North Kent Line.
-The Wogebourne them takes a sharp right turn and flows east for 1.2 km between the railway line and Mottisfont Road towards Abbey Wood near the station then turns northward for another 600 m behind Boxgrove Primary School.
+The Wogebourne then takes a sharp right turn and flows east for 1.2 km between the railway line and Mottisfont Road towards Abbey Wood near the station then turns northward for another 600 m behind Boxgrove Primary School.